Takayu Onsen 高湯温泉

-From Tokyo, take the Tohoku Shinkansen line to Fukushima station, 90 minutes away.
-From Fukushima Station, there are three to five buses per day to Takayu Onsen, another 30 minutes.
+From Tokyo Station, take the Tohoku Shinkansen line to Fukushima Station, only 90 minutes away.
+From Fukushima Station, there are three to five buses per day to Takayu Onsen, only 30 minutes more.
 A rental car may be more convenient, especially if you're planning to visit the surrounding areas.
-Rental car outlets are found around Fukushima Station.
+Rental car outlets can be found near Fukushima Station.

-The route gives a fantastic view of the Bandai Azuma skyline along the way, so it's a great 18-kilometer road trip up to the mountains.
+This route gives a fantastic view of the Bandai Azuma Skyline along the way, so it's a great 18-kilometer drive up to the mountains.

 Stay overnight to get the full ryokan experience

 The springs were first discovered in 1607, and an onsen village then developed on the slopes of Mt.
 Azuma to take advantage of the therapeutic waters.
 Nine natural springs supply the town, and are piped directly into local baths and inns.
 The water contains no preservatives or additives.